The short answer is “No”. The long answer is also “No”.

 Really?
 Yeah, this one is straightforward.

 I have been a contractor for over two decades.
 Here’s some sound advice: If you need a contractor, he should get the building permit.
-He should be responsible for designing the proper structure, for explaining it to the Building Inspector, and for meeting the Building Code and the setback requirements.
+He should be responsible for designing the proper structure and creating the structural drawings, for explaining them to the Building Inspector, and for meeting the Building Code and the setback requirements.
 If you are building a small project yourself, say a storage shed, then get the permit yourself.¹ But a larger project, like a deck or porch, has complex code requirements that must be understood and respected.

 Why wouldn’t you put the responsibility on the contractor, anyway?